tldmod/tldmod/README.txt

 TLD 3.3.1 changes:
 - Swyter:
+ - Reimplement the death camera in Warband using MadVader's code as reference.
+ - Make the NazgÃ»l, alarm levels and thunder sounds audible in Warband.
+ - Added LODs to the reward swords and a better scabbard version of another one.
+ - Fix undefined path material under the character creation terrain mesh in Warband, looked like blonde hair.
+ - Fix invisible mesh of the "Sword of The Great Serpent" reward item in Warband.
+ - Added a subtle hint of scrolling clouds projecting shadows in the overall map, done with shaders, only for Warband.
  - Enhanced waterfall, lava and fountain shaders, including transparency.
  - Wavy shaders for both Meduseld and per-faction banners, made from scratch.
  - Revised siege scenes and AI meshes, mainly from Osgiliath, Helm's Deep and Minas Morgul.